Iron(III) chloride

 Iron(III) chloride describes the inorganic compounds with the formula FeCl3(H2O)x.
-Also called ferric chloride, these compounds are available both in an anhydrous and hydrated forms.
-They are common source of iron in the +3 oxidation state.
-The hydrate and the anhydrous derivative have distinct properties.
+Also called ferric chloride, these compounds are some of the most important and commonplace compounds of iron.
+They are available both in anhydrous and in hydrated forms, which are both hygroscopic.
+They feature iron in its +3 oxidation state.
+The anhydrous derivative is a Lewis acid, while all forms are mild oxidizing agents.
+It is used as a water cleaner and as an etchant for metals.

-Structure and properties
+Electronic and optical properties

-All forms of ferric chloride are paramagnetic, owing to the presence of five unpaired electrons residing in 3d orbitals.
-This electronic configuration places electrons in molecular orbitals that are antibonding with respect to ligands.
-Thus, iron(III) chlorides are labile, undergoing rapid ligand exchange in solution.
-In contrast to their kinetic lability, iron(III) chlorides are thermodynamically robust, as reflected by the vigorous methods applied to their synthesis.
+All forms of ferric chloride are paramagnetic, owing to the presence of unpaired electrons residing in 3d orbitals.
+Although Fe(III) chloride can be octahedral or tetrahedral (or both, see structure section), all of these forms have five unpaired electrons, one per d-orbital.
+The high spin d5 electronic configuration requires that d-d electronic transitions are spin forbidden, in addition to violating the Laporte rule.
+This double forbidden-ness results in its solutions being only pale colored.
+Or, stated more technically, the optical transitions are non-intense.
+Aqueous ferric sulfate and ferric nitrate, which contain [Fe(H2O)6](3+), are nearly colorless, whereas the chloride solutions are yellow.
+Thus, the chloride ligands significantly influence the optical properties of the iron center.

+Structure

+Iron(III) chloride can exist as an anhydrous material and a series of hydrates, which results in distinct structures.

 Anhydrous

-The anhydrous compound is a crystalline solid with a melting point of 307.6 °C. The colour depends on the viewing angle: by reflected light the crystals appear dark green, but by transmitted light they appear purple-red.
+The anhydrous compound is a hygroscopic crystalline solid with a melting point of 307.6 °C. The colour depends on the viewing angle: by reflected light, the crystals appear dark green, but by transmitted light, they appear purple-red.
 Anhydrous iron(III) chloride has the BiI3 structure, with octahedral Fe(III) centres interconnected by two-coordinate chloride ligands.